Death of a Savings Bond Owner

 This page focuses on paper savings bonds.

-- If a survivor is named on the bond
+- A survivor is named on the bond

-- If no survivor is named and no court is involved
+- No survivor is named and no court is involved

-- If a court or state law is involved
+- A court or state law is involved

 |In this situation||This person owns the bond|

 |Only one person is named on the bond and that person dies||The bond is part of that person’s estate|